rahul4732saini/fise/doc/build-executable.md

 <h1 align=center>Executable Build Guide</h1>

-Welcome!
 This comprehensive guide will walk you through the steps to manually build FiSE into an executable file.
 The procedure is consistent across all platforms, with minor variations detailed below.

 ### Prerequisites